Welcome to TVO’s mPower! In this video, we are highlighting one of our creative online Grade 1 games: Measure Mart.

 [Game Sound]: Is this 3 keys long?

 [Game Sound]: Awesome!
 You stretched your brain with that estimate!

 [Game Sound]: It is 3 keys long.

-In between each game level, there is a fun speed shopping activity where players quickly tap on as many grocery items as they can to add to their shopping cart.
+In between each game stage, there is a fun speed shopping activity where players quickly tap on as many grocery items as they can to add to their shopping cart.

 By the end of the game, students should be able to estimate the length and height of an item and check their estimates using non-standard units.

 Thank you for watching, for more videos, how-to’s, and documentation, check out the mPower community on TeachOntario.
 See you next time!